-1 The Commission has determined:

-- under sections 102 and 103 of the National Electricity Law (NEL), to make the National Electricity Amendment (Minor Changes 2) Rule 2020 No. 8 ("electricity Rule") - under sections 311 and 313 of the National Gas Law (NGL), to make the National Gas Amendment (Minor Changes 2) Rule 2020 No. 3 ("gas Rule") - under sections 259 and 261 of the National Energy Retail Law (NERL), to make the National Energy Retail Amendment (Minor Changes 2) Rule 2020 No. 4 ("retail Rule").

-The electricity Rule, the gas Rule and the retail Rule (together, the "final rules") correct minor errors and make non-material changes in the NER, NGR and NERR (together, the "Rules").
+1 The Commission has determined: under sections 102 and 103 of the National Electricity Law (NEL), to make the Naional Electricity Amendment (Minor Rule Change 4) Rule 2020 No. 20 ("electricity Rule") under sections 311 and 313 of the National Gas Law (NGL), to make the National Gas Amendment (Minor Rule Changes 4) Rule 2020 No. 5 ("gas Rule").
+2 The electricity Rule and the gas Rule (together, the "final rules") correct minor errors and make non-material changes in the NER and NGR (together, the "Rules").
 The final rules were proposed by the Commission and aim to promote clarity of meaning and remove identified errors in the Rules.

-The Commission considers that:

-- the electricity Rule will or is likely to contribute to the achievement of the National Electricity Objective (NEO) and therefore satisfies the rule making test under s.
-88 of the NEL - gas Rule will or is likely to contribute to the achievement of the National Gas Objective (NGO) and therefore satisfies the rule making test under s.
-291 of the NGL - the retail Rule will or is likely to contribute to the achievement of the National Energy Retail Objective (NERO) and therefore satisfies the rule making test under s.
-236(1) of the NERL and the retail Rule is compatible with the development and application of consumer protections for small customers and therefore satisfies the rule making test under s.
-236(2)(b) of the NERL. - The electricity Rule and the gas Rule will commence on 4 June 2020. - The retail Rule will commence on 22 August 2020 to allow retailers sufficient time to update their standard retail contracts and to align the timing with other changes to the model terms and conditions for standard retail contracts required under the National Energy Retail Amendment (Introduction of metering coordinator planned interruptions) Rule 2020 No. 3.1
+3 The Commission considered that: the electricity Rule will or is likely to contribute to the achievement of the National Electricity Objective (NEO) and therefore satisfies the rule making test under s.
+88 of the NEL gas Rule will or is likely to contribute to the achievement of the National Gas Objective (NGO) and therefore satisfies the rule making test under s.
+291 of the NGO 4 The electricity Rule and gas Rule will commence on 17 December 2020.

-1 AEMC, National Energy Retail Amendment (Introduction of metering coordinator planned interruptions) Rule 2020 No. 3, available at: https://www.aemc.gov.au/rule-changes/introduction-metering-coordinator-planned-interruptions.